1 These further objections are made in the light of:

 Loss of storage facilties for traders

-11 The existing on-site storage facilities are critical to the sustainability of the businesses of the traders who use them.
+16 The existing on-site storage facilities are critical to the sustainability of the businesses of the traders who use them.
 Without on-site storage facilities traders will incur the additional costs of transporting goods daily from off-site stores and holding stock locally during the trading day.
-This will add to traders’ overhead expenses and compromises their businesses’ viability.
+This will add to traders’ overhead expenses and compromise their businesses’ viability.
 For these reasons approval of the application would be contrary to the Council’s draft Local Plan 2033 and its Core Strategy Policy 14 which is to “protect and promote” Ridley Road market.
 Approval would also be contrary to its Development Management Local Plan Policy DM 13 which requires “Safeguarding sites allocated for the storage of market equipment, market facilities and parking for traders’.

-12 Approval of the development will result in traders having to resort to commercial vehicles for transporting and holding their stock locally which will increase road and parking congestion, and air pollution, on local roads and in the market at the commencement and close of the trading day.
+17 Approval of the development will result in traders having to resort to commercial vehicles for transporting and holding their stock locally which will increase road and parking congestion, and air pollution, on local roads and in the market at the commencement and close of the trading day.

 Loss of affordable cultural workspace and increase in office accommodation

-14 The development proposes a “high standard of commercial accommodation” and the applicant relies upon its consultant’s opinion that the existing offices on the 1st and 2nd floor are “not fit for purpose” because, for example, they lack raised floors, air conditioning, server rooms and cabling which tenants “particularly those in the creative industries” require.
+20 The development proposes a “high standard of commercial accommodation” and the applicant relies upon its consultant’s opinion that the existing offices on the 1st and 2nd floor are “not fit for purpose” because, for example, they lack raised floors, air conditioning, server rooms and cabling which tenants “particularly those in the creative industries” require.

-15 In fact many sectors in the cultural industries have no requirement for ‘tech hub’ type facilities .
+21 In fact many sectors in the creative industries have no requirement for ‘tech hub’ type facilities .
 The existing offices have been used as artists’ studios and exhibition space for over 13 years and that use could conveniently continue.
 What the cultural industries primarily require is affordable workspace but the expenditure anticipated to meet the proposed “high standard of commercial accommodation” will render the offices unaffordable.
 Only 10% will be reserved as “affordable” and this is defined by the applicant as 80% of market rent whereas the Council’s policy LP29 C ii provides for 60% of market rent.
 Approval of the development would be contrary to the Council’s policy DM6 and LP10 which commits the Council to resisting the loss of cultural facilities unless it is “necessary to secure a development which will deliver wider planning benefits for the community” which this development does not claim to and will not deliver.
 We also refer to New London Plan policy HC5.1 which expects LPAs to “protect existing cultural venues, facilities and uses”